 I propose we start living the Catholic life.
 We need to learn our faith, promote our faith, renew our moral standards, pray, participate in the Catholic community and develop a missionary spirit.
-Bishops and priests need to support the Catholic position on everything-all of it.
+Bishops and priests need to support the Catholic position on everything--all of it.
 Catholic institutions of higher learning need to be first-and-foremost Catholic.
-Politicians who call themselves "Catholic" must honor the faith-all of it.
-Men and women of the congregation must honor the faith-all of it, including Ephesians 5, including mandates from the Magisterium.
-No sex outside of marriage; no divorce and remarriage; no birth control; no abortion; no homosexuality; no pornography; no drugs; no euthanasia; no cursing; no skipping Sunday Mass; no lying; no cheating; no stealing.
+Politicians who call themselves "Catholic" must honor the faith--all of it.
+Men and women of the congregation must honor the faith--all of it, including Ephesians 5, including mandates from the Magisterium, thus no sex outside of marriage; no divorce and remarriage; no birth control; no abortion; no homosexuality; no pornography; no drugs; no euthanasia; no cursing; no skipping Sunday Mass; no lying; no cheating; no stealing.
 You must love one another; you must care for the poor; you must tithe; you must be the Christians God wants us to be; you must remember Him in all you do.

 The world in general, and this country in particular, sees Catholics as indecisive and not unified.
 That is because we are indecisive and not unified.
 If we are not willing to honor the faith, then everyone can challenge us.
 If we are determined to honor the faith, then no one can stop us.
 But you must honor all of it; you can't pick and choose what doctrines and dogmas you will follow.